-1.2.3 PC5132 Wireless Receiver Module
+1.2.3 PC5132/PC5132-433 Wireless Receiver Module and Devices

-The PC5132 Wireless Receiver module can be used to connect up to 32 wireless devices.
-All devices are spread spectrum, 900 MHz, fully supervised and use standard 'AAA' or 'AA' alkaline batteries.
-(See PC5132 Installation Manual for details.)
+The PC5132 wireless receiver module can be used to connect up to 32 wireless devices.
+All use standard AAA or AA alkaline or lithium batteries (see PC5132 Installation Manual for details.)